Red Cross Babysitting Course - Virtual - Canada

 - How to recognize and prevent unsafe situations, make safe choices and promote safe behaviours

-- First aid skills
+- First aid skills and coping with emergency situations

-- The business of babysitting
+- The business of babysitting.
+How to get babysitting work safely.

 Participant Materials